-2. Selection Committee
+Selection Committee

-The Committee shall be appointed annually at the first SRA meeting in November for the purpose of considering nominations for the Rudy Heinzl Award of Excellence.
+The Selection Committee shall be appointed annually at the first SRA meeting in November for the purpose of considering nominations for the Rudy Heinzl Award of Excellence;

-Members of the committee shall be:
+Members of the Selection Committee shall be:

-The Speaker, who shall be named chair and call the first meeting;
+The Macademics Student Recognition Awards Coordinator, as Chair;

+The Macademics Coordinator,

-One (1) member of the McMaster University Alumni Association, elected/appointed by its Executive body;
+One (1) representative from the McMaster University Alumni Association, elected/appointed by its Executive body;

-One (1) member of the Graduate Students Association, elected/appointed by its Executive body;
+One (1) representative from the Graduate Students Association (GSA), elected/appointed by its Executive body;

-One (1) member of the McMaster Association of Part-Time Students, elected/appointed by its Executive body;
+One (1) representative from the McMaster Association of Part-Time Students (MAPS), elected/appointed by its Executive body;

-One (1) member of the McMaster University Faculty Association, elected/appointed by its Executive body;
+One (1) representative from the McMaster University Faculty Association (MUFA), elected/appointed by its Executive body;

-One (1) member of the McMaster University Staff Association, elected/appointed by its Executive body;
+One (1) representative from the McMaster University Staff Association (Unifor Local 5555), elected/appointed by its Executive body;

-One (1) non-SRA MSU member, elected by the SRA.
+One (1) non-SRA McMaster Students Union (MSU) member, elected by the SRA.

-Vacancies on the Selection Committee shall be filled by the body that appointed the original member.

-Should the Speaker resign or relinquish their seat, the vacant seat shall be filled by and from the SRA or Executive Board, whichever meets first.

-The Chair of the Selection Committee shall:

-Co-ordinate the activities of the Selection Committee;

-Be responsible for setting the format of the Rudy Heinzl Award for Excellence nomination form;

-Arrange for public announcement of award recipients through local and campus media;

-Work with the Marketing and Communications Director to promote the Rudy Heinzl Award of Excellence;

-Work with the Administrative Assistant to make arrangements for presentation of the Rudy Heinzl Award of Excellence framed picture and engraved plaque to the selected recipient;

-File a year-end report with the Administrative Assistant in the MSU Main Office in accordance with the records retention requirements set out in Operating Policy – Awards & Distinctions.

-The total membership of the committee minus one (1) shall constitute quorum.
+The total membership of the Selection Committee minus one (1) shall constitute quorum.